A Shocked Wind Interpretation of an Odd Radio Circle: Results

 \subsection{Surface Brightness Maps and Radial Profiles}

-Figures \ref{fig:sb_cont} and \ref{fig:sb_maps} show surface brightness maps of the stellar continuum in the ORC4 central galaxy, along with emission from several strong lines.
+Figures \ref{fig:sb_cont} and \ref{fig:sb_maps} show surface brightness maps of the stellar continuum and several strong emission lines in the ORC4 central galaxy.
 Only spaxels with $S/N>3$ are displayed.
 North is up and east to the left in all maps, which have been rotated to a position angle of 0.
 The stellar emission is elongated along the north-south direction.
-The edge of the source seen in the lower left region is a nearby galaxy; it is 36 kpc away projected on the sky and is at the same redshift as ORC4 \citep{Coil24}.
+The edge of the source seen in the lower left region of Figure \ref{fig:sb_cont} is a nearby galaxy; it is 36 kpc away projected on the sky and is at the same redshift as ORC4 \citep{Coil24}.
 The optical spectrum of this galaxy reveals an old stellar population with D$_n$(4000) = 2.34, no detected emission lines, and a stellar mass 0.8 dex less than the central galaxy in ORC4 \citep{Rupke24}.

-The surface brightness maps of line emission in the ORC4 central galaxy (Figure \ref{fig:sb_maps}) reveal that the \oii \ emission is more spatially extended than other strong lines.
-This is further illustrated in Figure \ref{fig:rad_profile}, which shows the radial surface brightness profiles of the same ions at in Figure \ref{fig:sb_maps}.
-The profiles created by summing the surface brightness in radial bins for each emission line, including only spaxels with a $S/N>3$.
+The surface brightness maps of line emission in the ORC4 central galaxy (Figure \ref{fig:sb_maps}) reveal that the \oii \ emission is detected to larger radius than the other strong emission lines.
+This is further illustrated in Figure \ref{fig:rad_profile}, which shows the detected radial surface brightness profiles of the same ions at in Figure \ref{fig:sb_maps}.
+The profiles are created by summing the surface brightness in radial bins for each emission line, including only spaxels with a $S/N>3$.
 The profiles for both \oii \ and \sii \ show the summed doublet in each case, while the other profiles are for individual emission lines.
 Beyond a radius of 5 kpc the \oii \ surface brightness is higher at a given radius than the surface brightness of the other emission lines; the next brightest lines are H$\alpha$ and the \sii \ doublet.
-While H$\alpha$ is relatively bright it is not detected beyond a radius of 9 kpc due to a sky line, which makes the fits unreliable at lower $S/N$.
-While most lines are detected out to radii of $\sim$7-10 kpc, \oii \ is observed extending to a radius of 20 kpc.
+While H$\alpha$ is relatively bright it is not detected beyond a radius of 9 kpc due to contamination from a sky line, which makes the fits unreliable at lower $S/N$.
+While most lines are detected out to radii of $\sim$7-10 kpc, \oii \ is observed extending to a radius of 17 kpc.
+We are able to detect the \oii \ line to lower surface brightness than the other emission lines as it is not contaminated by sky lines.
 As discussed in \citet{Coil24}, this large physical extent is very unusual for \oii \ emission in massive, early-type galaxies.
-While the other emission lines show roughly spherically symmetric emission in the ORC4 central galaxy, the \oii \ emission in Figure \ref{fig:sb_maps} extends at lower surface brightness levels towards the northwest.
+While the other emission lines show roughly spherically symmetric emission in the ORC4 central galaxy, the \oii \ emission in Figure \ref{fig:sb_maps} extends at lower surface brightness levels towards the northwest, seen most clearly in the lowest contour level.

 Restframe EW maps of \oii, \oiii \ 5007\AA, and H$\alpha$ are shown in Figure \ref{fig:ew_maps}.
 While not shown here, the EW maps of the other emission lines are similar to those seen for \oiii \ 5007\AA\ and H$\alpha$.
 The maximum restframe EW of the \oiii \ 5007\AA\ emission is 8.4 \AA, seen near the center of the galaxy.
 The restframe H$\alpha$ EW maps peaks at 28 \AA, approximately 5 kpc east of the galaxy center.
 Although a few spaxels along the northwest and southwest edges also show high EW values, these are likely noise as the elevated measurements in these regions are confined to only a handful of spaxels.